prodo-dev/prodo/docs/content/01_introduction/core-concepts.md

 });
 ```

 Actions are functions that may modify the store.
-They are just regular
+They are written as regular
-functions.
+functions that get transpiled into Prodo actions.

 ```ts
 const myAction = (arg: string) => {